mike42/qtHiero/README.md

     make

-That script will dump the Aegyptus font (from ttf-ancient-fonts) to a series of EPS files, then scale them down to small PNG images, then drop them into the Wikihiero folder.
+That script will dump the Aegyptus font (from ttf-ancient-fonts) to a series of EPS files, then scale them down to small PNG images, and drop them into the Wikihiero folder.

+After running this, you can compare the old and new fonts by looking at src/font/compare.html.

 ### Notes on replacement fonts
 * This feature is experimental!
-* The scripts have around 10,000 glyphs to render, which takes an entire day on my hardware.
+* Allow about an hour for the script to run.
 * The prefabricated glyphs are deleted during the repalcement (since they can't be replaced automatically from the font).
 This fixes a number of bugs.
-* You need a spare 500MB of disk space for working with these files.
+* You need a spare 200MB of disk space for working with these files.
 * The Ca*.png (cartouches) and Ba*.png (formatting marks) are simply put through a transparency filter.

+### Importing new glyphs
+If you wanted to add the A1A glyph, for example, you could run:

+    ./generate.php A1A

+After this, they will be available in the qtHiero GUI by typing in "A1A".

+### Replacement font bugs to look out for
+* There are known issues with N35B, N35C, G10, S28 and the hatching glyph.
+* Prefabricated glyphs wont work.